Skip to content

 About

-A remarkable likenessCanadian film and television producer Brad Fox has been fixated with visual content since he was old enough to sit upright in a cinema, and enraptured with new-media since he discovered you could use gopher to play tic-tac-toe over a VT-100 terminal.
+A remarkable likenessCanadian film and television producer Brad Fox has been fixated with visual content since he was old enough to sit upright in a cinema, and enraptured with new-media since he discovered you could use gopher to play tic-tac-toe on a VT-100.

 A lifelong fan of Comics and graphic arts based storytelling, Brad has been hired three times to write columns on graphic literature for various North American magazines, 100% of which ceased publishing prior to any of his work seeing publication.
 Since that time many excellent dedicated comics blogs have emerged, any one of which do a better job than he would, so he no longer feels the need to kill print magazines with his writing.